-Thervada Buddhist Temple is a popular pilgrim spot in Eastern India.
-What makes Thervada Temple so serene is that even if one does not follow Buddhism, they can visit the site for its tranquil nature.
+Theravada Buddhist Temple is a popular pilgrim spot in Eastern India.
+What makes Theravada Temple so serene is that even if one does not follow Buddhism, one can visit the site for its tranquil nature.
 One can stop by, spend some time here meditating and leave rejuvenated.
 The picturesque landscape adds further serenity to the place.

 Special Characteristic: This temple consists of two gold statues of Buddha.

 10. Vishwa Shanti Stupa